 Theory versus empirical evidence

-Researchers may have theories about how something will develop.
-However, what is observed or experienced may be different from what the theory could predict.
-In this way, to know the effectiveness of something, you have to test it.
-Researchers generally collect data through direct or indirect observation and analyze this data to answer empirical questions.
-That is, questions that can be answered through observation.
-In this regard, social scientists produce empirical evidence in a variety of ways to test theories and measure A's ability to produce an expected result that would be B.
+Researchers may have theories about how something will play out.
+However, what is observed or experienced may be different from what the theory might predict.
+In this way, to know the effectiveness of something, you have to try it.
+Typically, researchers collect data through direct or indirect observation and analyze this data to answer empirical questions.
+That is, questions that can be answered by observation.
+In this regard, social scientists produce empirical evidence in a variety of ways to test theories and measure the ability of A to produce an expected result that would be B.

-Let's look at an example: Engineers and scientists equipped cars with various safety devices in various configurations.
+Let’s look at an example: Engineers and scientists equipped cars with various safety devices in various configurations.
 They then smashed them into walls, poles and other cars and recorded what happened.
-Over time, they were able to discover which types of security devices worked and which did not.
-They didn't do everything right right away.
+Over time, they were able to figure out which types of security devices worked and which didn’t.
+They didn’t do everything right right immediately.
 For example, the first seat belts were not retractable.
 Some airbags fired pieces of metal at passengers.
-But, auto safety has improved, and while people drive more and more miles, fewer and fewer die on the road.
+But, auto safety improved and although people drive more and more miles, fewer and fewer die on the road.